DKER2/AWS_AFINIFITY/auto_respond_service/README.md

                                        Body=bytes(messageStr, 'utf-8'),
                                        ContentType='application/json')
 ```
 There are 2 compulsory arguments to pass. `ContentType` specifies the type of content to pass to the model. **For all HuggingFace model, the input is a json file, as specified [here](https://huggingface.co/docs/api-inference/detailed_parameters)**.
 The second is `Body`, which needs to be "bytes or seekable file-like object", according to the [docs](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sagemaker-runtime/client/invoke_endpoint.html).
 The most peculiar thing is the json file sent will automatically has all its double-quotes replaced with single quotes, while the model expects all double quotes (correct json format).
-That's where the `.replace()` method came in.
+That was why I added the `.replace()` method in the code snippet.

 ## 3. Set up a REST API with API Gateway and CloudFront.